digaodev/frontend-nanodegree-mobile-portfolio/README.md

 * changed the function changePizzaSizes to improve its loop perfomance when resize slider is activated
 * changed all instances from querySelector() to getElementById()
 * changed all instances from querySelectorAll() to getElementsByClassName()
-* reduced the number of sliding pizzas to 30 because 200 was unnecessary
+* reduced the number of sliding pizzas to dinamically determine it because 200 was unnecessary
 * used style.transform and translateX instead of style.left and basicLeft
 * added will-change to css class mover
 * moved the js capitalize function to a css rule